UMCUGenetics/NextflowModules/README.md

           tuple sample_id, rg_id, bam, bai
           file(genome_fasta)`
     ```
 - Define named output channels for processes.
 This ensures that outputs can be referenced in external scope by their respective names.
+Indicate wheter an output channel is optional.
     ```
     output:
           path "my_file.txt", emit: my_file